-Integrys Energy Services, LLC, was selected as the natural gas supplier to the West Chester Aggregation on Jan.
+Constellation Energy Services (formerly Integrys Energy Services, LLC), was selected as the natural gas supplier to the West Chester Aggregation on Jan.
 27, 2015.
-Integrys will supply natural gas for the aggregation program through the March 2017 billing period.
+Constellation will supply natural gas for the aggregation program through the March 2017 billing period.

-Residents may choose to exit the program at any time without penalty by calling Integrys at 1-855-838-5606 and requesting to exit the program.
+Residents may choose to exit the program at any time without penalty by calling Constellation at 1-855-838-5606 and requesting to exit the program.

-To "opt out" or enroll in West Chester's Natural Gas Aggregation Program, or for specific questions, call Integrys at 1-855-838-5606, OR visit the Integrys website for updated rates and additional information.
+To "opt out" or enroll in West Chester's Natural Gas Aggregation Program, or for specific questions, call Constellation at 1-855-838-5606, OR visit the website for updated rates and additional information.